- National Teams

 It has not been easy, but slowly it is getting there.
 I appreciate all the support people have given me-with very little financial return on what I do, it is the many kind words in emails and comments I have been sent that make it all worth it.

 Since going full time in 2012, through a mixture of consultancy work, merchandise and advertising, I am continually trying to grow the site.
-We had our first event in 2014, the Hoopsfix All Star Classic, and plan to do that annually, with a lot more stuff in the works.
+We had our first event in 2014, the Hoopsfix All Star Classic – a British basketball talent showcase, and have since done that annually,

 The plan eventually is to employ people, but as you can understand, these things take time!